George Țucudean: Standard Liège

 On 31 January 2013, Țucudean agreed to a four-and-a-half-year contract with Belgian side Standard Liège, where he was wanted by coach Mircea Rednic and was teammate with fellow Romanian Adrian Cristea.
 After failing to score a goal in eleven league games, in the summer of the same year he rejoined Dinamo București on a season-long loan.

 Charlton Athletic

 Țucudean signed a three-year deal with English club Charlton Athletic in July 2014.
 On 19 August, he scored his first goal in a 3–2 win over Derby County.
 His second goal came in a 2–1 victory against Bolton Wanderers on 21 October, a game in which he also assisted Johnnie Jackson's winner.

-On 28 January 2015, he was loaned out with an option to buy to FCSB, the cross-town rival of his former team Dinamo.
+On 28 January 2015, he was loaned out with an option to buy to Steaua București, the cross-town rival of his former team Dinamo.
 During his spell with the Roș-albaștrii, he won the Liga I, the Cupa României and the newly formed Cupa Ligii.
 He returned to Charlton in September, but in January the following year Țucudean again left on loan to join ASA Târgu Mureș.
 His contract with Charlton was terminated on 1 July 2016.